cr75/HumanNameParser.java/README.md

 # HumanNameParse.java

 Java port Author: Bruno P. Kinoshita
+(Steve Ash is just publishing this fork to Maven Central to make it available for some of my OSS projects; Im not contributing anything to this parser)

 Original library Author: Jason Priem jason@jasonpriem.com (credits go to him) Original library Author Website: http://jasonpriem.com/human-name-parse